GAIR-NLP/weak-to-strong-reasoning/README.md

 ### Training Process

-We used LLaMA-Factory for all model training:
+We employ LLaMA-Factory for all model training:
 - v0.5.0 for supervised fine-tuning and DPO
 - v0.6.2 for ORPO support